Tools

 Editor

-Section titled “Editor”I use Neovim as my editor.
+Section titled “Neovim”I use Neovim as my editor.

 I spend most of my time on the command line using these: